rahul0x00/Bits-N-Bytes/XSS/xss.md

     https://example.com//route/that/will/404/<script>alert('XSS!');

 When the user loads the page, the URL will be templated into the page, the script tags will be interpreted as HTML, and the malicious script will execute.
-PortSwigger has a great article[("https://portswigger.net/web-security/cross-site-scripting/reflected")] on this as well.
+PortSwigger has a great article[! https://portswigger.net/web-security/cross-site-scripting/reflected] on this as well.